 Traditional starters include foie gras, oysters and salmon, while the main course is likely to include stuffed goose, capon or turkey, accompanied by vegetables.

-Dessert is the traditional Bûche de Noêl, a sponge cake decorated as a yule log, and traditionally made with chocolate and chestnuts.
-It’s very rich, especially after such a meal!
+Dessert is the traditional Bûche de Noêl, a sponge cake decorated as a yule log and traditionally made with chocolate and chestnuts.
+It’s vibrant, especially after such a meal!

 4 The St Sylvestre

-On December 31st the French enjoy their biggest party of the year and certainly let their hair down whether celebrating with family at home, or at one of the many traditional balls, often organised by the local Firemen.
-Tonight’s feast will include foie gras, oysters and other seafood dishes, and of course, Champagne.
+On December 31st, the French enjoy their biggest party of the year and certainly let their hair down, whether celebrating with family at home or at one of the many traditional balls often organised by the local Firemen.
+Tonight’s feast will include foie gras, oysters, other seafood dishes, and, of course, Champagne.
 This is a great night for singing and dancing, wearing silly hats and playing with pea-shooters!
 The New Year arrives with Fireworks and kissing.

 5 January… we’re not finished yet!